Multiple Potentials

 Undergirding Theoretical Framework

-In other words, an effective career counselling system rests on a theoretically validated framework that allows the use of identical constructs, terminology, and methods for assessment and classification to promote both self-discovery, as well discovery of the world of work.
+In other words, an effective career counselling system rests on a theoretically validated framework that allows the use of identical constructs, terminology, and methods for assessment and for classification of occupations.
+Such a system will promote both self-discovery, as well discovery of the world of work.

-Based on extensive research, and reviews of scientific literature, the Jiva system of career guidance is based on the Multiple Potentials Framework which is described in greater detail on this page.
+Based on extensive research, and reviews of the scientific literature, the Jiva system of career guidance is based on the Multiple Potentials Framework, which is described in greater detail on this page.

 The Linguistic Potential